 What is body mass index (BMI)?

-The chart below shows some examples of body mass indexes.
-The figure at which your height corresponds with your weight is your body mass index.
+The chart can help you determine your BMI.
+The figure at which your height matches your weight is your BMI.
 BMI is classified as the following:

 Does being overweight lead to any medical risks?